janericlenssen/deepracin/README.md

 <li> OpenCL 1.1
 <li> Glib 2.0
 </ul>
-For the C part of the examples, OpenCV is required to load test images.
+For the C part of the examples, libpng is required to load test images.

 Dependencies of the Python interface:
 <ul>
 <li> Numpy
 </ul>

+For building, CMake 2.8 is required.

 <h4> Installation </h4>
 On Linux: